thegooddocsproject/request-for-comment/RFC-009-migrate-to-gitlab.md

 Be aware that one disruption to our community is that repositories can't have any open pull requests at the time of the migration.
 That means we would have to merge in or close any open pull requests and implement a pull request freeze during the migration.

+See this demo Alyssa made of a [before-and-after GitLab migration](https://youtu.be/BlLynvNosx4) for a repo that was recently migrated on her open source project.
+The migration took about 5 minutes to complete using the importer tool.
+Here's the docs about the GitLab importer: https://docs.gitlab.com/ee/user/project/import/github.html

 ### Additional benefits